brasofilo/Private-Comments-in-CPT/README.md

 # Private Comments for CPT
 Enables internal comments for a given Custom Post Type when Editing Draft or Pending posts.
+The comments are only visible in the backend.
+And are marked as internal in the dashboard.

 ## Description
 Based on this [WordPress Question](http://wordpress.stackexchange.com/q/74018/12615).